codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do pumpkins sit on people’s porches?

-They have no hands to knock on the door.
+Why is the ocean always blue?
+Because the shore never waves back.

 ## Daily Trivia

-When Gmail first launched, how much storage did it provide for your email?
+What was the name of the first Bulgarian personal computer?
- 1. 512MB
+ 1. Pravetz 8D
- 2. 5GB
+ 2. Pravetz 82
- 3. Unlimited
+ 3. IMKO-1
- 4. 1GB
+ 4. IZOT 1030

 <details>
   <summary>Answer</summary>
-  1GB
+  IMKO-1
 </details>